-Welford Park is a wonderful private home which opens its gardens in Spring to share its magnificent collection of Snowdrops – believed to have originally been planted by Norman Monks.
+Welford Park is a wonderful private home that opens its gardens in Spring to share its magnificent collection of Snowdrops – believed to have originally been planted by Norman Monks.

-To compliment your walk perfectly the Old Laundry Tea Room is open during the Snowdrop opening times.
-They serve tea, coffee, cake and hot lunches complete with their own farm reared Pork.
-Further details and the online shop (gifts and farm reared Pork) can be found here or you can phone them on 01488 608691.
+To complement your walk, the Old Laundry Tea Room is open during the Snowdrop opening times.
+They serve tea, coffee, cake and hot lunches.
+Further details and the online shop (gifts and Snowdrop items) can be found here or you can phone them on 01488 608691.

 Welford Wickham, Easton and Weston are serviced by three buses the 4, 4A and 4C running from Newbury to Lambourn, operated by Reading Buses Kennections.
 There are some minor changes to the new timetable which commences on the 19th February - the new timetable can be found here: